ThuLinShan/SpringBootRegistraion/README.md

 # SpringBootRegistraion
-A registration project with java using spring boot.
+A personal project of a registration form with java using spring boot.

 IDE:  Eclipse,
 Build tool: Maven,